 - Get Coaching through the entire process.
 I was able to Coach Reed for approximately 5 Days each month.

 - When Reed had a problem or question, he sent a video for review.
 He did this daily sometimes.

 - He had practice routines on a schedule.
 This is critical.
 He didn’t miss practice.

 - Believe it or not, he didn’t focus on ball-flight for the first 6 months.
 He committed to the model and kept working.

 From my perspective.

 Reed did the most important thing a student can do.
 He converted my teachings into a FEEL and used Rehearsal to reinforce the movement.
 He trained his body with Feel.

-For example if I told him to stop his rotation in the backswing, he would show me the movement and then rehearse it until he got a Feel for it.
+For example, if I told him to stop his rotation in the backswing, he would show me the movement and then rehearse it until he got a Feel for it.
 Once he got a feel for it – he would practice that feel.
-Then he would send me a video of his feel to make sure it was correct.
+Then he would send me a video of his feelings to make sure it was correct.

 I will send more on Reed in the next few weeks.
 Stay Tuned.